ProfilePic

 What Lenders See

 Lenders access your credit history, which contains a detailed listing of your previous and current credit accounts.
-If another lender has pulled your credit report to pre-qualify credit, this will show up as well.
-If there have been late payments or accounts reported to collection agencies, this information will be visible on the report.
-Public records which may include bankruptcies and foreclosures, are also listed.
+If another lender has pulled your credit report to pre-qualify credit, this will also show up.
+This information will be visible in the report if late payments or accounts have been reported to collection agencies.
+Public records, which may include bankruptcies and foreclosures, are also listed.

 A lender will review the credit information against allowable underwriting policies to determine if they can extend an offer of credit.
-A type of credit score used widely by lending institutions is the FICO® Score, which was created by Fair Isaac Corporation.
-FICO® Scores generally have a range between 300 to 850.
+A type of credit score used widely by lending institutions is the FICO® Score, created by Fair Isaac Corporation.
+FICO® Scores generally range between 300 and 850.

 How a Credit Score Is Computed